Visiting The Butchart Gardens: A Garden Lover’s Guide

 The Butchart Gardens rose arbors along the pathway

-A short walk from the Sunken Garden leads you to the Rose Garden, where rows of roses in every imaginable shade grow.
+A short walk from the Sunken Garden brings you to rows of roses in every shade you can imagine.

 The Rose Garden Story